 Congratulations on starting your SONAMI project at Sheridan College.
 We are excited to be working with you, and your team.

-This document describes the next steps, what to expect from us, as well as reporting requirements by FedDev Ontario.
+This document describes the next steps, what to expect from us, as well as reporting requirements from FedDev Ontario.

 WHAT ARE THE NEXT STEPS AND EXPECTATIONS?

-Sheridan’s Principal Investigator (P.I.) will hire students and the research team will start working on this applied research project.
+Sheridan’s Principal Investigator (P.I.) will hire students and the research team will start working on your applied research project.

-Regular meetings and/or conference calls will be arranged between you and/or your company’s project team and the Sheridan team to discuss the project progress and ensure the deliverables will be met according to the project’s work plan.
+Regular meetings and/or conference calls will be arranged between you and/or your company’s project team and the Sheridan team to discuss project progress and ensure deliverables will be met according to the project’s work plan.

-The Sheridan team shall keep track of project progress, milestones, and metrics.
-This information should be submitted quarterly and annually to FedDev Ontario.
+The Sheridan team will track project progress, milestones, and metrics.
+This information must be submitted quarterly and annually to FedDev Ontario.
 We will be reaching out to you to capture information for reporting purposes.

-A cash and in-kind contribution from industry partners is mandatory for the projects funded by provincial and federal government, including FedDev Ontario.
-The industry partner shall make cash and in-kind commitments as described in the Collaboration Agreement and provide human resources as required for the research project.
+A cash and in-kind contribution from industry partners is mandatory for SONAMI projects.
+The industry partner will invest cash and in-kind commitments such as provide human resources as required for the research project.

-It is important to keep track of in-kind time spent on the project by industry partner and have appropriate back-ups provided for the claims.

-WHAT IS THE PROCESS FOR MAKING CASH AND IN-KIND CONTRIBUTION?

-Cash contribution: An invoice for your company’s cash contribution will be sent to your company by Sheridan’s Accounting Department at the beginning of the project.

-In-kind contribution: The Sheridan’s in-kind certification template is used to track the specific in-kind contributions by industry partners.
-This template will be send to you on a quarterly basis.
-This document should be filled out, signed by industry partners and sent back to Sheridan College.

-Examples of in-kind contribution are staff salary (max $100/hr), equipment donated or rental/lease time for the project, the value of site supervision of members, materials, supplies, office space dedicated to the project, or staff travel (travel rate is calculated at a rate of $0.40).
+It is important to track the time you and other employees of your company spend on the project.
+We will contract you quarterly to record this information for submission to FedDev.
+You must also keep supporting documents on file for a period of 7 years.

 WHAT ARE THE KEY METRICS AND REPORTING REQUIREMENTS FOR SONAMI PROJECTS?